West Ridge and Prairie Creek

 To make a loop, this hike pairs the Prairie Creek Trail with the southern part of the West Ridge Trail, a trail that undulates rather strenuously through ridgetop redwood uplands.
 The West Ridge uplands aren't as scenic or diverse as the lowlands of Prairie Creek, but they perfectly complement the Prairie Creek Trail.
 I especially like the way the scenery gradually builds throughout the complete loop, starting with somewhat drab uplands and working up to dark gothic groves with impossibly tall, slender trees.
 A simple out-and-back on the Prairie Creek Trail wouldn't have the same impact.

 The redwood groves on this hike are among the most impressive in existence, not so much because they have the biggest trees as because of their incredible lushness.
 If the trail were more isolated it would rank among the very best redwood trails, but unfortunately the experience of hiking here is somewhat spoiled by traffic noise from Drury Parkway.
-Fortunately the traffic isn't especially heavy even on holiday weekends, with a car passing by every few minutes, but if possible visit when traffic is at a minimum — early in the morning, in winter, or on a weekday.
+The traffic isn't especially heavy even on holiday weekends, with a car passing by every few minutes, but if possible visit when traffic is at a minimum — early in the morning, in winter, or on a weekday.

 Since the Prairie Creek Trail is a dark, somber trail, it's best seen on dark, somber days.
 The light rain that's so common in the winter gives the woods have a sense of grandeur that's completely missing when it's sunny.
 Rain also helps to cover up the traffic noise.